roman-milk/roman-milk.github.io/a-blackmail-tale.md

+===

- ****** A Blackmail Tale Ch.
-11 ****** byTx_Tall_Tales© This was a big test for Donna.
+This was a big test for Donna.
 She had always resisted any overt girl-on-girl activities.
 I saw that flash of willfulness burning in her eyes again.
 As my eyes locked with hers, she wavered.
 Too bad.
 There was something about her fighting back against me that got me off.

  "You're not thinking about disobeying me are you?"
 I asked, running my hand across her butt cheeks, as a not so subtle reminder.